 Commercial customers who are considering installing a distributed generation system 60 kWDC (or 50 kWAC) or greater may be subjected to JEA Standby and Supplemental Service (SS-1) rate.

-Customers may also be eligible for a 26 percent federal tax credit.
-To learn more about applicable tax credit opportunities for solar PV, battery storage or other renewable technologies, please consult your tax professional or visit the IRS website to view the tax credit worksheet and application.
+Customers may be eligible for a 30% ITC federal tax credit through 2032.
+To learn more about applicable tax credit opportunities for solar PV, battery storage or other renewable technologies, please consult your tax professional, DOE website, or visit the IRS website to view the tax credit worksheet & application.

 Before Installing Private Solar